Process — When is it Needed for the B2B Marketing Function and How Much is Too Much?

 - Salesperson: “We need a video, how long will it take to produce it?”

-- Salesperson: “I don’t know, we simply decided we need a video because everyone is doing them and videos are cool.
-Can’t you just go with the flow and get started on it instead of asking all these questions?”
+- Salesperson: “I don’t know, we decided we need a video because everyone is doing them and they’re cool.
+Can’t you just go with the flow and do it instead of asking all these questions?”